 The Vaccines Working Group focused on:

-- Creating a collaborative framework to share insights into natural immunity and vaccine candidate-induced immune response
+- Creating a collaborative framework to understand correlates of protection across vaccines and share insights into natural immunity

 Through ACTIV, NIH brings together government agencies, nonprofit organizations, and numerous biopharmaceutical companies.

 - The Operation (formerly known as Operation Warp Speed)